 If a health care provider such as a physician or nurse violated a basic safety rule and the violation caused you injury, then the medical negligence claim is valid.

 Our staff of attorneys and physicians will review your case to determine if there was a violation of a safety rule.
 This investigation is at no cost to you.

 Yes, the information developed by the investigation is confidential.

 No, you always have the personal choice of pursuing the medical negligence claim or not.

 In Florida, you have two (2) years from the date of the incident or two (2) years from the date that the incident was discovered or should have been discovered with the exercise of due care, whichever is greater, but in no event more than four (4) years from the date of the incident.
 This is called the statute of limitations.
 The statute of limitations can be very technical.
 If you think you have a claim for medical negligence, contact Ogle Law Offices for a no charge consultation to find out if when the statute of limitations will expire in your case.

 It is estimated by the Harvard School of Medicine that more people die in America each year from preventable medical malpractice than from violent crime and only a very small percentage of these medical negligence claims are actually filed.
 Filing a medical negligence claim is a courageous act which helps to prevent other persons from being injured by medical negligence in the future by providing an incentive to health care providers to adopt and follow medical safety rules.

 Studies show that violation of medical and hospital safety rules is very rarely disciplined except when individuals file medical negligence and hospital negligence claims.
 The legal system depends on individuals to file medical negligence and hospital negligence claims.

-Q: How much is my claim worth?
 Every claim is different and subject to many variables.
 If you believe that you have a potential claim for medical negligence, please contact Ogle Law Offices for a no charge evaluation of your claim.